Rabies

 What are the symptoms of rabies in animals?

-Bats infected with rabies may also act strangely.
-Bats are usually active at night.
-If you see bats during the day, they may not be normal.
+Bats infected with rabies may also act abnormally.
+Bats are usually active at night, so if you see one during the day, it may be sick.
 Weakness and lack of flight may be a result of rabies or other infections such as White Nose Syndrome.
-Some bats with rabies may appear to behave totally normally.
+Some bats with rabies may appear to behave normally.

 Some of the signs described above may have other causes including other illnesses, self-protection, heat, stress, hunger and becoming accustomed to humans.